Links on Android Authority may earn us a commission. Learn more.

 See also: The best anime games for Android

 Price: $1.99-$2.99 each

 The Lifeline series is an older series of text-based adventure games.
 There are about half a dozen games in the entire franchise and all of the stories are a little different.
 However, they all revolve around the same premise.
-You receive messages from people and decide what to do about it.
-Those decisions have impact in the story.
+You receive messages from people and decide what to do about them.
+Those decisions have an impact on the story.
 You can lose the game if you make bad choices.
 The earlier games are a little bare in the features department but still tell great stories.
-The later games add more game play elements, fast forward modes, and the ability to backtrack.
+The later games add more gameplay elements, fast forward modes, and the ability to backtrack.
 They are old, though, so test them inside of the refund period to be sure they work on your device.

 Price: Free / $2.99

 Magium is a simple choose-your-own-adventure game with some RPG elements.
 You play as Barry, a normal guy who wants to become a mage someday.
 Players enter a tournament, improve Barry’s stats, and try to make all of that happen.
 Your decisions have an impact on the story and it can even cause you to die and lose.
 This game is in active development.
 There are two whole books to play through with a third in the works already.
 It’s a nice little pickup if you want something that’s going to take a while.
 The game is also free on Google Play Pass if you use it.